-Fourth, bolstering this viewpoint is our current understanding of the Gnostic mythology of Paul’s day that glorified Eve!
+Bolstering this viewpoint is our current understanding of the Gnostic mythology of Paul’s day that glorified Eve!
 In most Gnostic accounts the creation of Eve preceded Adam so that she represents the higher more spiritual aspect of humankind.
-When Eve listened to the serpent, she gained “knowledge” (γνῶσις) and then enlightened her husband with it.
-Paul appears to be specifically refuting this idea by pointing out that Adam was indeed formed first and it was Eve.
-And Eve was deceived not “enlightened” by the serpent.
-This seems to better square with Paul’s odd statement that “she shall be saved through childbearing” (1 Timothy 2:15), which once again refutes the Gnostic idea that women save their husbands through sex.
+When Eve listened to the serpent, she gained “knowledge” (γνῶσις) and then enlightened her husband with it (often with highly sexual overtones).
+Paul appears to be specifically refuting this idea by pointing out that Adam was actually formed first and the serpent did not ‘enlighten’ Eve; he deceived her.
+This seems to better square with Paul’s odd statement that “she shall be saved through childbearing” (1 Timothy 2:15), which seems to be aimed at refuting the Gnostic idea that women save their husbands through sex.

 So… maybe, just maybe, the case against woman in ministry isn’t as iron clad as it first appears.
 But then, is there a good case for an alternative viewpoint?

-Due to the complexities of a Hollywood career, “Esther” decided to write under an alias.
+Due to the complexities of a Hollywood career, “Esther Junia” writes under an alias.

 C.C.
 Kroeger, I Suffer Not A Woman, 117-125, 171-177.